OHDSI/CommunityDashboard/README.md

 # Repo Layout
 This repo contains multiple "projects" as `yarn` [workspaces](https://yarnpkg.com/features/workspaces):
-- The `community-dashboard` project implements the client side Community Dashboard components as an Angular component library.
+- The `navigation` project implements the client side Community Dashboard components as an Angular component library.
-- The `navigation` project provides basic navigation and routing as an Angular application (mostly for dev purposes.)
 - The `functions` implements the core "back end" logic of the application including data access and some API integration.
 - The `plots` Python package is a Flask app